ThwCorbin/question-time/planning/plan.md

 ## Brief

-I will Build a front end that uses a back end I built for an API project called [pub-quiz](https://github.com/ThwCorbin/pub-quiz "repo on GitHub").
+Question Time is a React front end that uses a MongoDB, Express, and Node.js back end that I built for an API project called [pub-quiz](https://github.com/ThwCorbin/pub-quiz "repo on GitHub").
 The JSON API I built provides access to trivia questions for a pub quiz game.[1]
 For the purposes of this project, I will use one trivia category: History.
 A user will see a history question on page load.
 The user can answer the question and then see the answer.
 The user can request another question.
 The user can change or delete the question.
 The user can add a question.
 The user has access to the Pub Quiz API!
 Scary.

 Note: The questions I used to seed the database came from Open Trivia Database.[2]